mvolkmann/blog/src/tailwind.md

 ## Pros

+- **Colocates markdown and styling**
+  Placing styles with the elements they affect makes it easier to visualize the result while looking at the HTML.

-- Less naming required
+- **Less naming required**
   Tailwind enables styling HTML elements without giving them an `id` attribute or CSS `class` name.
+  Using custom CSS classes requires assigning a name and associating that name with elements using the `class` attribute.
+  Understanding the styling that a CSS class applies requires looking up the CSS class, often in another source file.
-  This could already be done with the `style` attribute, but using Tailwind CSS classes is much more concise.
+  Another option is to specify CSS properties using the `style` attribute, but using Tailwind CSS classes is more concise.

-- Colocates markdown and styling
-  Placing styles with the elements they affect makes it easier to visualize the result while looking at the HTML.
-  Using custom CSS classes requires assigning a name and looking up the CSS properties, often in another source file
+- **More concise**
+  Most Tailwind CSS classes define a single CSS property.
+  For example, the CSS property `flex-direction: column;` can be replace by the Tailwind class `flex-col`.

+- **Removes need to think about specificity** Specificity is the technique used in CSS to determine which CSS class should be applied to an element when multiple classes can apply.
+  Because Tailwind directly associates CSS classes with HTML elements, those classes are always used, regardless of the specificity of other rules.

-- Responsive UIs are easier.
+- **Easier Responsive UIs**
   Tailwind enables creating responsive UIs without writing media queries.
   This is done by prefixing Tailwind class names with a breakpoint name followed by a colon.
   For example: `md:flex-col` changes the `flex-direction` to `column` when the screen width is at or above the medium breakpoint.

+- **Configurable**
+  Tailwind is highly configurable.
+  Default values can be overridden in a `tailwind.config.js` file.:

+- **Supported by tools**
+  There are good Tailwind-aware extensions for many editors including VS Code, Sublime Text, Vim, and Atom.

 ## Cons

-- Clutter
-  The HTML becomes more cluttered due to many elements having a `class` attribute with a long value.

-- Learning curve
+- **Learning curve**
   CSS has a steep learning curve.
 Tailwind adds to that.
   Effective use of Tailwind requires good knowledge of CSS.
   Developers that are not strong in CSS will struggle with using Tailwind.

+- **Clutter**
+  HTML becomes more cluttered when many elements have a `class` attribute with a long value.
+  This makes it more difficult to understand the nested structure of the elements at a glance.

-- Inability to override
+- **Inability to override**
   When Tailwind classes are used in components of frameworks (ex.
 React, Vue, Svelte, and Angular), parent components cannot override the styling.
-  For this reason it may be advisable to primary use Tailwind for element layout and not for properties more likely to be overridden such as fonts and colors.
+  For this reason it may be advisable to primarily use Tailwind for element layout and not for properties more likely to be overridden such as fonts and colors.